Swimming is a healthy, low-impact activity that has many physical and mental health benefits.

 Swimming is a low impact form of exercise that is accessible to people of all ages.
 It provides a great cardiovascular workout as well as a workout for the whole body including the arms, back and shoulders.

 Swimming is also an activity that can assist people of any age with their asthma; however, if you have asthma you should discuss swimming with your doctor before diving into any strenuous pool activities.

 When should children learn to swim?

 While there are a few different guidelines and opinions on when children should learn to swim, the Australian Swimming Coaches and Teachers Association recommends that infants can start a formal program at four months of age.
 This gives the infant enough time to allow a medical history to develop, their immune system to strengthen and bonding to occur with the primary caretaker.

 Learning to swim, and being confident and familiar with water, is important for everyone.
 Swimming skills, particularly among children, are fundamental to every individual’s safety to ensure they have the ability to survive in and around the water.

 Even if children are confident in the water, proper adult supervision should never be overlooked.
-Thirty-five children between the ages of 0-14 drowned in Australia between July 2014 and June 2015.
+Forty-one children between the ages of 0-14 drowned in Australia between July 2016 and June 2017.
 Swimming pools were the leading location for drowning in this age group and most drownings occurred after the child fell into water.
-Bathing claimed the lives of three children in 2014/15.
+Eight percent of children who drowned died in the bath in 2016/17.

 Research shows that kids who swim are smarter!
 Researchers from Griffith Institute for Educational Research found young children who participated in early-years swimming achieved a wide range of skills earlier than the normal population.